ludodrapo/todolist_app/README.md

 ```
 % npm run watch
 ```
-If you want to make changes in the assets (js and css/scss files).
+If you want to make changes in the assets (js and css/scss files) and see those changes while you do it (rebuild the assests after each change).